 That sound horrible doesn’t it?
 Well, the truth is that while we all miss him terribly, dinner is much more adventurous when he is away.
 Not to mention I get to tuck myself into bed much earlier!

 And my kiddos and I, well, we love to give new foods a try.
 So while he is away probably dining out at some steak house with clients, we often opt for vegan or vegetarian meals.
 Lentil Sloppy Joes, Lentil Meatballs with Zoodles, and Sweet Potato Burritos are some of our favorites.

 I prefer to make my own because most store bought vegetarian burgers contain very little veggies and a whole lot of modified ingredients.
-And while I love my Sweet and Spicy Black Bean Burgers with Mango Guacamole, I was craving something different.
-And that is when I invented these Grain Free Green Chile Veggie Burgers.
+And while I love my Sweet and Spicy Black Bean Burgers with Mango Guacamole and these Wild Rice Veggie Burgers with Whipped Ricotta, I was craving something different.

-Oh my word are these good!!
+Oh my word are these Bean-Free Veggie Burgers are good!!

-At this point, you can serve these veggie burgers on lettuce for a vegan and gluten free burger that is filled with out of this world flavor–not to mention incredible nutrition.
+At this point, you can serve these veggie burgers on lettuce for a vegan and gluten free veggie burger that is filled with out of this world flavor–not to mention incredible nutrition.

 I gave her one with cheddar cheese instead of the Montery Jack cheese on a whole wheat bun with and she was all in.

 The next day I crumbled up a leftover patty over a Mexican salad with lettuce, black beans, fresh pico and avocado–incredible!
 And my husband, who had returned home, saw my lunch and made a salad for himself.
 And what do you know, he enjoyed every bite.
 He surprises me sometimes–maybe we are starting to rub off on him.

-- 1 large sweet potato, roasted and peeled
+- 1 large sweet potato roasted and peeled

-- 1 pound of fresh zucchini, washed ends removed, and diced into ½ inch chunks
+- 1 pound of fresh zucchini washed ends removed, and diced into 1/2 inch chunks

-- 2 (4.5 ounce) can green chilies, diced
+- 2 4.5 ounce can green chilies, diced

-- ⅓ cup ground flax seed
+- 1/3 cup ground flax seed

-- 2 teaspoons chili powder (I used chipotle chili powder)
+- 2 teaspoons chili powder I used chipotle chili powder

 - 1 teaspoon cumin